Irikkur: Demography

-In Irikkur, Female Sex Ratio is of 1066 against state average of 1084.
-Moreover, Child Sex Ratio is around 991 compared to Kerala state average of 964.
-Literacy rate of Irikkur is 92.03 % lower than state average of 94.00 %.
-In Irikkur, Male literacy is around 96.30 % while female literacy rate is 88.08 %.
+In Irikkur, the sex ratio is 1.066 females per male, below the state average of 1.084.
+Moreover, the child sex ratio is 0.991, compared to the Kerala state average of 0.964.
+The literacy rate of Irikkur is 92.03%, lower than the state average of 94.00%.
+In Irikkur, male literacy is 96.30% while the female literacy rate is 88.08%.

 Transportation

-National Highway (NH 66) passes through Taliparamba town.
+National Highway (NH 66) passes through the town of Taliparamba.
 Mangalore and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.

 State Highway (SH 36) passes through Irikkur town connects with Taliparamba and Iritty.
 The road towards the east of Iritty connects to Mysore and Bangalore.

 The nearest railway station is Kannur on Shoranur-Mangalore Section line.
 There are airports at Mangalore and Kannur.
-The Kannur International Airport (KIAL) located at Mattannur is the nearest airport which is 13 km away.
+The Kannur International Airport (KIAL) located at Mattannur is the nearest airport, which is 13 km away.

 Geography

 Irikkur is located at 11.97°N 75.57°E. It has an average elevation of 60 m.